 c.
-1200, from Old French cost (12c., Modern French coût) "cost, outlay, expenditure; hardship, trouble," from Vulgar Latin *costare, from Latin constare, literally "to stand at" (or with), with a wide range of figurative senses including "to cost."
-The idiom is the same one used in Modern English when someone says something "stands at X dollars" to mean it sells for X dollars.
-The Latin word is from com- "with" (see com-) + stare "to stand," from PIE root *sta- "to stand, make or be firm."
+1200, "price, value," from Old French cost "cost, outlay, expenditure; hardship, trouble" (12c., Modern French coût), from Vulgar Latin *costare, from Latin constare, literally "to stand at" (or with), with a wide range of figurative senses including "to cost," from an assimilated form of com "with, together" (see co-) + stare "to stand," from PIE root *sta- "to stand, make or be firm."

 Web design and development by MaoningTech.